TERREMEMBER/znbase/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/stress-test.md

 call find_paths(start_node => 'n001', prune => false);
 ```

-Even if you did create a single-node YugabyteDB cluster so that it used your 1 TB SSD for its data files, you doubtless wouldn't have the capacity for the paths for even a 14-node maximally connected graph because the hypothetical dedicated highly compressive path representation scheme isn't in use.
+Even if you did create a single-node ZNbaseDB cluster so that it used your 1 TB SSD for its data files, you doubtless wouldn't have the capacity for the paths for even a 14-node maximally connected graph because the hypothetical dedicated highly compressive path representation scheme isn't in use.
 This can only mean that the _"find_paths()"_ execution would crash for some run with fewer nodes than 14.

 ## The stress test experiment